quocbao238/Flutter-Bloc-FindDreamMotels-App/README.md

 # Find Dream Hotels

+"Find Dream Hotels" is a Flutter app designed to help users find hotels and places to stay in Ho Chi Minh City, as well as assist hotel management in managing their properties.
+The app features a comprehensive hotel search system, integrated with Google Maps, that allows users to search for hotels and accommodations by name, area, or type of accommodation.
+Users can also filter their search results by price range, star rating, and other amenities.

+The app includes a user authentication system that enables users to sign in and register using their Google accounts.
+Users can then make bookings and view their booking history, while hotel managers can view new posts and new posts by district, update their profile, and manage their bookings.
+The booking system also includes push notifications to hotel managers when a booking is made.

+The app includes a rating and review system that allows users to rate and review hotels after check-in.
+This provides a convenient way for users to give feedback to hotel managers and help future travelers make informed decisions.

 - Find Dream Hotels help user find Hotels & places to stay in Ho Chi Minh City
 - Find Dream Hotels help managetment of Hotels
 ### Feature